Old Jefferson, Louisiana

-Old Jefferson is a is a neighborhood of St. George and former census designated place in East Baton Rouge Parish, Louisiana, United States.
+Old Jefferson is a neighborhood of St. George and former census designated place in East Baton Rouge Parish, Louisiana, United States.
 The population was 7,339 at the 2020 census.
 It is part of the Baton Rouge Metropolitan Statistical Area, within the city of St. George.

 Geography

 Old Jefferson is located at (30.381292, -91.010376).

 According to the United States Census Bureau, the CDP has a total area of 3.5 square miles (9.1 km^{2}), all land.

 Demographics

 Old Jefferson was first listed as a census designated place in the 1990 U.S. census.
-It was deleted after the 2020 U.S. census after being absobed into the newly formed city of St. George.
+It was deleted after the 2020 U.S. census after being absorbed into the newly formed city of St. George.